 Data on the supply of Australian carbon credit units (ACCUs) indicates the volume of ACCUs likely to come forward to meet the various sources of demand in the market.
 There are currently three main sources of supply for ACCUs:

 Supply from registered projects has increased significantly from 15.4 million total ACCUs issued by the end 2014–15, to 59.2 million ACCUs by 1 March 2019.
 As shown in the cumulative registered projects graph below, project numbers have also increased significantly from 278 projects at the end of 2014–15, to 773 projects registered as at 1 March 2019.

 While vegetation, waste and savanna burning projects continue to make up a large proportion of the project portfolio, projects registered under methods such as energy efficiency, industrial fugitives and agriculture have increased their share in recent years.

-The ACCUs issues by method type graph below shows the number of ACCUs issued has been dominated by vegetation, waste and savanna burning projects with ACCUs issued to energy efficiency projects from 2016–17 and industrial fugitives and transport projects from 2018–19.
+The ACCUs issued by method type graph below shows the number of ACCUs issued has been dominated by vegetation, waste and savanna burning projects with ACCUs issued to energy efficiency projects from 2016–17 and industrial fugitives and transport projects from 2018–19.